bacdang2k4/se18430-swp391-gr4-project-schoolmedical/README.md

 - Developed UI components with ReactJS
 - Participated in UI/UX design and user flow
-- Assisted in My SQL schema design and seed data
+- Assisted in MySQL schema design and seed data
+- Prepared comprehensive documentation, including API references, user guides, and system workflows, to support team collaboration and future development.

 ---

 ### 💻 Trần Nhật Huy
-**Frontend Developer**
+**Backend Developer**

-- Developed and styled frontend components (ReactJS)
-- Participated in UI/UX design
+- Contributed to the development of system features, covering both frontend and backend components.
+- Designed and optimized relational databases using MySQL, ensuring high performance and scalability.
+- Proficient in using Postman to test APIs, validate responses, and support frontend integration for accurate UI display.
+- Prepared comprehensive documentation, including API references, user guides, and system workflows, to support team collaboration and future development.